j2zhao/tablevault/docs/api/core_api.md

 def get_active_processes(self) -> ActiveProcessDict:
 ```

-Return a dictionary of currently active processes in the vault.
+Retrieves a dictionary of currently active processes in the vault.
 Each key is a process ID and each value is metadata about that process.

 **Returns** → `ActiveProcessDict` – alias `dict[str, Mapping[str, Any]]`.